microsoft/rnx-kit/packages/rn-changelog-generator/README.md

   changelog entry of the next version.

-  However, with `git`, cherry-picked commits will have different commit hashes than their original counterparts–as they exist in the `main` branch.
+  However, with `git`, cherry-picked commits will have different commit hashes than their original counterparts – as they exist in the `main` branch.
 Because of this, the next version’s stable branch will include the same changes, except using their _original_ commit hash.
 This makes it impossible to exclude these commits without further work.